Skip to content

 Compatibility

-Let's define a tool that an LLM can use to update pet preferences for a user.
+Let's start off by defining a tool that an LLM can use to update pet preferences for a user.
 The tool will retrieve the current state of the graph from the current context.

 Define the agent state